sudorandom/kmcd.dev/content/posts/2024/protoc-gen-connect-openapi/index.md

 date = "2024-02-20"
 description = ""
 cover = "cover.jpg"
-images = ["/posts/introducing-protoc-gen-connect-openapi/social.jpg"]
+images = ["/posts/protoc-gen-connect-openapi/social.jpg"]
 featured = ""
 featuredalt = ""
 featuredpath = "date"
 linktitle = ""
-title = "Introducing protoc-gen-connect-openapi" slug = "introducing-protoc-gen-connect-openapi" type = "posts"
+title = "Introducing protoc-gen-connect-openapi" slug = "protoc-gen-connect-openapi" type = "posts"

+aliases = [
+  "/posts/introducing-protoc-gen-connect-openapi",
+]
 +++

 [ConnectRPC](https://connectrpc.com) is a fantastic set of libraries that bridge gRPC into the web. gRPC is no longer relegated to the microservice box.
 Now it can spread its legs into the browser with gRPC-Web or the Connect protocol.
 The connect protocol, unlike [gRPC-Web](https://github.com/grpc/grpc-web), allows for many standard web tools to work for non-streaming APIs.
 For unary RPCs Connect exposes an API that is simply JSON over HTTP like you've seen a million times before so tools like curl, postman, the Javascript Fetch API, etc. all work nicely with Connect.
 ConnectRPC also provides all three protocols (gRPC, gRPC-Web and Connect) [using a single port on a single server](https://connectrpc.com/docs/multi-protocol).
 That means that you no longer need proxies to enable gRPC-Web and all standard gRPC tools are also at your disposal as well.